DevelopingSpace/starchart/CONTRIBUTING.md

    fnm install
    ```

-3. Start backing services with Docker - MySQL, Redis, Route53, a Let's Encrypt server, Mailhog, and a SAML IDP
+3. Start backing services with Docker - MySQL, Redis, Route53, a Let's Encrypt server, Mailhog, and a SAML IDP.

    ```bash
    npm run docker
    ```

-   Wait for the services to finish starting, it takes a few seconds before they're ready.
+   Wait for the services to finish starting, it takes a while before they're ready.

-4. Install all dependencies
+4. Install dependencies.

    ```bash
    npm install
    ```

-5. Setup the database
+5. Setup the database.

    ```bash
    npm run setup